ibm-cloud-docs/openshift/cli-ks-plugin.md

 Minimum required permissions
 :   **Viewer** or **Reader** {{site.data.keyword.cloud_notm}} IAM service access role for the cluster in {{site.data.keyword.containerlong_notm}}.
 Further, if you have only a platform access role or only a service access role, additional constraints apply.
-* **Platform**: If you have only a platform access role, you can perform this command, but you need a [service access role](/docs/openshift?topic=openshift-iam-platform-access-roles) or a [custom RBAC policy](/docs/openshift?topic=openshift-access-overview#role-binding) to perform Kubernetes actions in the cluster.
+* **Platform**: If you have only a platform access role, you can perform this command, but you need a [service access role](/docs/openshift?topic=openshift-iam-platform-access-roles) to perform Kubernetes actions in the cluster.
 * **Service**: If you have the `service` access role, you can perform this command.
 However, your cluster admin must gather the cluster details for you by either running the `ibmcloud oc cluster ls` command or using the {{site.data.keyword.containerlong_notm}} console.
 After you receive the cluster name and ID, you can open the {{site.data.keyword.redhat_openshift_notm}} web console by opening your browser to `<master_URL>/console`.

 **Command options**: